RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ## Composing failing computations

-`run` makes it easy to check if computation is successful and proceed only when it is, but it also adds a new corner case: consider an app that takes a name and the answer, checks if the answer is correct and reports to the user:
+`run` makes it easy to check if computation is successful and to proceed only when it is, but it also adds a new corner case: consider an app that takes a name and the answer, checks if the answer is correct and reports to the user: